jlgrock/jlgrock.github.io/_posts/2021/2021-01-25-setting-up-podman.md

 | MacOS   | [xhyve](https://github.com/machyve/xhyve) |

-Podman tried to copy this, with boot2podman, but at this point they have said that this is deprecated and that you should use Linux or Vagrant instead.
+Podman tried to copy this, with boot2podman, but at this point they have said that this is deprecated and that you should use Linux with Vagrant instead.
 Which is why I'm writing this article.
 Because how to set that up was **not** clear.

 ## Homebrew

 At this point, you should be using a package manager, as it's nuts to be figuring out install packages for everything yourself.
 Just too much software.
 On Fedora/RHEL, this is `dnf`, but we're on MacOS, and the package manager of choice in this article, is **Homebrew**.
 Go to the [homepage](https://brew.sh/) and install it, if you haven't already.
 If you have, I suggest doing a `brew update` just to make sure you have updated your sources.

-## Install Virtual Machine software.
+## Install Virtual Machine software

 Install [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) if you don't currently have anything.
 It's free and works well enough.
 If you have a license, you can also use [Parallels Business Edition](https://www.parallels.com/) or [VMWare Desktop Pro](https://www.vmware.com/products/workstation-pro.html), but it has to be those versions or higher as it does require some access to port forwarding.